mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the list of choices to display.

-{:id="ListView.ElementsFromString" .text .wo} *ElementsFromString* : Set the list of choices from a string of comma-separated values.
+{:id="ListView.ElementsFromString" .text .wo} *ElementsFromString* : Set the list of choices specified as a string with the elements separated by commas such as: Cheese,Fruit,Bacon,Radish.

 {:id="ListView.FontSizeDetail" .number} *FontSizeDetail*
 : Specifies the `ListView` item's text font size